-Top 10 Best Last Minute Xmas Magazine Subscriptions for Outdoorsmen
+Top 10 Best Magazine Subscriptions for Outdoorsmen for 2018

-Scrambling to find some buzzer beater gifts for those last few people on your Christmas list?
-A magazine subscription might initially come off as kind of a lame idea, but when you think about it, it’s actually a pretty great Christmas gift that will keep giving all year long!
 If there are any outdoorsmen in your world who are passionate about anything from fishing to skiing to outdoor photography, chances are they would love reading up on their most treasured hobby throughout the year.
+Alternatively, if you yourself are an avid outdoorsmen of any kind, you might be surprised how interesting and informative a magazine subscription can be!
 The age of the internet has made magazines seem almost outdated in our minds, but in reality some of the most current and relevant information regarding the outdoor world can be accessed by a simple annual subscription — and it’s cheap too!
 Besides, reading off a screen just isn’t the same as having an issue of Field & Stream on your coffee table to read and refer back to.

-It’s the right time of year for subscribing to magazines, and if you’re really cutting your Christmas shopping close to the 25th you won’t have to worry about a magazine subscription shipping in time for the holiday.
+It’s never the wrong time of year for subscribing to magazines, and if you’re buying a subscription as a gift for someone, you won’t have to worry about a magazine subscription shipping in time!
 Your favorite outdoorsman or woman will love keeping up to speed with whatever their wilderness passion is, and they’ll think of you every time a new issue is pulled from the mailbox!
-Have you let out a big sigh of Christmas shopping panic relief yet?
-Happy Holidays from all of us here at Heavy!
+Make sure to check out our Top 10 Best Magazine Subscriptions for Men for 2018 list as well — there’s some great ideas there too!

 1. Fly Fisherman

-Is there a fly fisherman in your inner circle?
-Chances are they would love reading up on the latest fly fishing content bi-monthly.
-If you know one, then you know that fly fishermen are some of the most dedicated sportsmen out there — it’s a hobby, a passion and a science all in one activity.
-Those who truly love to swing a fly rod could never learn enough about the sport no matter how hard they might try!
+Are you yourself a fly fisherman or is there one in your inner circle?
+Chances are you’ll love reading up on the latest fly fishing content bi-monthly.
+If it’s a hobby of yours or if you know one, then you know that fly fishermen are some of the most dedicated sportsmen out there — it’s a hobby, a passion and a science all in one activity.
+Those who truly love to swing a fly rod can never learn enough about the sport no matter how hard they might try!
 This is an awesome magazine for anglers who are looking for an introduction to fly fishing as well as already experienced fly fishermen.
 There’s content on fly tying, rod making and fishing destinations as well as on fly fishing traditions and history.
 Fly Fisherman also keeps a great pulse on all sorts of new fishing gear and products so you can stay in the loop!
 All other things aside, what angler doesn’t love looking at photos of trophy fish caught in world class fishing destinations?
-We could look at monster fish photos all day… No doubt an awesome gift for any level of fly fisherman that’s available for 37 percent off the cover price!
+We could look at monster fish photos all day… No doubt an awesome gift for yourself or any level of fly fisherman that’s available for 37 percent off the cover price!

 Price: $19.00 (37 percent off cover price)